bjssacademy/fundamentals-clean-code/01basics.md

 # Clean Code Basics

-There are a few low-hanging fruits when it comes to making code readable.
-Applying these consistently will give your code an instant, drastic boost in clarity.
+There is some few low-hanging fruit to making code readable.

+One easy thing to do is improve names.

 Programming languages are general purpose.
 Our code is specific to our needs.
 Therefore the programming language keywords don't add much by way of explaining our code.
 That must happen by the names we choose for things.